-Find Los Angeles’s hottest cocktails in both expected and untraditional settings, from hotel lobbies to new restaurants and lounges.
-The places on this list are mostly newer openings, typically less than six months old, and can represent the bleeding edge of cocktails in the city.
-Here now are 14 hot cocktail spots to check out in LA.
+Find Los Angeles’s hottest cocktails in both expected and untraditional settings, including hotel lobbies, new restaurants, and beloved lounges.
+The spots on this list include newer openings, typically less than six months old, along with new additions to cocktail bars that always hit the mark.
 (See the essential cocktail map for a list of more established venues.)
+Here are 14 hot cocktail spots to check out in LA.

 The 14 Hottest Cocktail Spots in Los Angeles